El Señor de los Cielos season 7: Reception

-The series premiered on 14 October 2019 with a total of 1.99 million viewers and 1.1 million viewers adults 18–49 years.
-Surpassing El Dragón: Return of a Warrior of Univision and becoming the most watched program during the year in Telemundo, only above La Reina del Sur, despite having had a successful premiere; the series failed to reach two million viewers as in past seasons.
-After actor Rafael Amaya left of the series, the audience began to decrease markedly in each episode, before this, several followers of the series threatened Telemundo with stop watching the series.
+The series premiered on 14 October 2019 with a total of 1.99 million viewers, including 1.1 million adults aged 18–49.
+It surpassed Univision's El Dragón: Return of a Warrior and became Telemundo's most-watched program of the year, only above La Reina del Sur, despite having had a successful premiere; the series failed to reach two million viewers as in previous seasons.
+After actor Rafael Amaya left the series, the audience began to decrease markedly with each episode, before this, several followers threatened Telemundo that they would stop watching the series.

 Production

 On 10 May 2018, Telemundo announced that the series has been renewed for a seventh season.
 The production of the season began on 27 May 2019 in Mexico, and concluded in September 2019.
 The season is produced by Argos Comunicación for Telemundo Global Studios, and it was recorded entirely in Mexico, and some places in Greece.